arximi/Ozone_And_Air_Quality_Analysis/README.md

 This notebook explores air quality trends using ozone and AQI data.

 ## 🗂️ Dataset Source
-The dataset used in this project was downloaded from **DataCamp** as part of the
+The dataset used in this project can be downloaded from **DataCamp** as part of the
 ☁️ [**“Cleaning Data and the Skies”**](https://app.datacamp.com/learn/competitions/cleaning-data-skies) competition.

 ## 🎯 Objectives